t3zc4t/jobsinlarnaca/README.md

 - apology.html: Error page, in case something goes wrong, this file will be sent to the visitor
 - getjobs.html: Using [datatables.js](https://datatables.net/), all Jobs from the database are listed here which is also the default route /.
-- job.html: For jobs published on the webapp (through a user profile), all details are listed here for each job
+- job.html: For jobs published on the web app (through a user profile), all details are listed here for each job
 - layout.html: This is the main layout file, from which all other files are derived
 - login.html: A login page which checks if the user and password exists in the database.
-Passwords are hashed and enrcypted.
+Passwords are hashed and encrypted.
-- postjob.html: After logged in, users can publish a new job.
+- postjob.html: After logging in, users can publish a new job.
 For now only a title and job description is implemented, additionally the user id together with the current date will be added to the database.
 - private_profile.html: A profile page, where the user can see their own posted jobs, remove them and update the user profile.
 - public_profile.html: A public profile, where user/company information will be shown.
 - register.html: Register page, where a user can register a new account.
 On the backend, the data will be validated.

-A scraped job is linked to the LinkedIn Job description page, a job posted on the webapp itself is linked to the job.html page.
+A scraped job is linked to the LinkedIn Job description page, a job posted on the web app itself is linked to the job.html page.

 ## MySQL with the Python MySQL Connector